pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

 ## Serverless Tier

-For Serverless Tier clusters, you can connect to your cluster via standard connection or via SQL editor (Beta) in the TiDB Cloud console.
+For Serverless Tier clusters, you can connect to your cluster via standard connection or via Chat2Query (Beta) in the TiDB Cloud console.

 - [Connect via standard connection](/tidb-cloud/connect-via-standard-connection.md#serverless-tier)